thomasbelliott/516-1/README.md

 **Attendance and participation.** There are no points for attendance and participation.
 You can miss any number of class meetings without penalty.
 You must complete all coursework regardless of your presence in class.
-Please be aware that regular class attendance and active participation is a strong predictor of your final grade (i.e. non-attending and non-participating students have historically received low grades this course).
+Please be aware that regular class attendance and active participation is a strong predictor of your final grade (i.e. non-attending and non-participating students have historically received low grades in this course).

 **Preparing for class.** Before each class meeting, you are expected to have done all of the following: